 In the afternoon, it was pleasant and had a nice time at Kalapathar Beach.
 It just takes 7 to 10 minutes by car to reach this beach from the resort.
-I found all beaches here in Havelock well managed by the authorities.
-All are much aware of cleanliness in the beaches.
-Here outside the beach, you’ll find many coconut shops and must drink coconut water in less price (just 15 Rs.) per coconut but fresh and sweet water.
+I found all the beaches here in Havelock well managed by the authorities.
+All are much aware of cleanliness on the beaches.
+Here outside the beach, you’ll find many coconut shops and must drink coconut water at less price (just 15 Rs.) per coconut but fresh and sweet water.

 Coconut Stall [Coconut Superman]

 My last dinner at Nadav’s Place in Havelock Island became a sweet memory with the local sweets (Rasgulla) and it was truly tasty.

 The third day must try scuba diving nearby from the reputed dive school.
 Elephant beach is the must-visit destination for the whole day.
 Neither you should miss visiting Kalapathar Beach.
 It depends on your choices and the nature of your trip.

 - Havelock Island is pristine, beautiful, and remote land but safe to travel alone or in a group.
 Here internet speed is too slow than Port Blair.

 - After the evening, it is safe not to stay on any beach and sometimes not permitted by the beach authorities unless any activities made by the respective resorts nearby the beach in Havelock Island.